We know babies sleep… a lot! But how many hours a day do newborns sleep? What’s a typical newborn sleep schedule?

 Many new parents have fears about baby sleep, because a newborn sleep schedule can be pretty erratic.

-Your newborn’s schedule is likely to start working in sync with the outside world, and after a few blips in the first year, hopefully everyone can get some uninterrupted rest soon enough.
+Your newborn’s sleep schedule is likely to start working in sync with the outside world, and after a few blips in the first year, hopefully, everyone can get some uninterrupted rest soon enough.

-Here you’ll find some info about sleep patterns, and also some tips on how to help your little one catch some Zs if they’re not settling.
+Here you’ll find some info about newborn sleep patterns, and also some tips on how to help your little one catch some Zs if they’re not settling.

 There are one or two pointers we can offer, but you probably shouldn’t take them as gospel.

 The younger they are, the more these sleepyheads snooze.

 At first, newborns sleep about 16 to 18 hours a day – maybe even more.